varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 		std.set_ip_tos(32);
 	}

-Running vmodtool.py on the vmod.vcc file, produces an "vcc_if.c" and "vcc_if.h" files, which you must use to build your shared library file.
+Running vmodtool.py on the vmod.vcc file, produces a "vcc_if.c" and "vcc_if.h" files, which you must use to build your shared library file.